The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Waking Prayers

-These are prayers to say immediately on waking; do not confuse them with Morning Prayers, which preferably should come from the Liturgy of the Hours.
+These are prayers to say soon after waking; do not confuse them with Morning Prayers, which preferably should come from the Liturgy of the Hours.

-After rising from sleep, before any other action, collect yourself before God, make the sign of the Cross, and say:
+After rising from sleep, before any other prayers, collect yourself before God, make the sign of the Cross, and say:

-Banish all darkness and evil from this house, O Lord, and protect me from the darkness and evil in the world around me.
+Banish infernal darkness and evil from this house, O Lord, and protect me from the darkness and evil in the world around me.

-O Lord Jesus Christ, Son of God, for the sake of the prayers of Thy most pure Mother and all the saints, have mercy on me.
+O Lord Jesus Christ, Son of God, for the sake of my prayers, the prayers of Your most pure Mother, and the prayers of all the saints, have mercy on me.
 Amen.

 Glory to Thee, our God, glory to Thee.

-O Heavenly King, Comforter, Spirit of Truth, Who art everywhere present and fillest all things, Treasury of good things and Giver of life: Come and dwell in me and cleanse me of all impurity and save my soul, O Good One.
+O Heavenly King, Comforter, Spirit of Truth, Who are everywhere present and fill all things, Treasury of good things and Giver of life: come and dwell in me and cleanse me of the lies, hate, and impurity—my own and of others—that have stained my heart; help me to close all of my unconscious openings to evil and save my soul, O Good One.

-O Most Holy Trinity, have mercy on me.
-O Lord. blot out my sins.
-O Master, pardon my iniquities.
-O Holy One, visit and heal my infirmities for Thy name's sake.
+O Most Holy Trinity, have mercy on me in my need.
+O Lord, guide me in purging from my heart the dark desire to commit sin.
+O Master, forgive my iniquities.
+O Holy One, visit and heal my infirmities for Your name’s sake.
+[Specify]

 Lord, have mercy.
 (Thrice)